Police release 911 calls of Miramar shootout with robbers that left UPS driver, bystander dead

 “I was in the middle of a shooting in Miramar Parkway and Flamingo,” one caller said.
 “I am OK, but my car got a bullet, got shot.”

-“I was traveling on Miramar Parkway, and I was in front of the UPS truck when the shooting happened,” said another caller.
+“I was traveling west on Miramar Parkway, and I was right in front of the UPS truck when the shooting happened,” said another caller.

-The panicked voices were the result of a shootout between Lamar Alexander, Jerome Ronnie Hill and police.
-The two armed robbers led police on a multi-county chase that started after they attempted to rob Regent Jewelry store in Coral Gables, stole a UPS truck and kidnapped its driver Frank Ordonez.
+The panicked voices were the result of a shootout between Lamar Alexander, Ronnie Jerome Hill and police.
+The two armed robbers led police on a multi-county chase that started after they robbed Regent Jewelry store in Coral Gables, stole a UPS truck and kidnapped its driver, Frank Ordonez.

 By the end of the shootout, Ordonez, the two armed robbers and innocent bystander Richard Cutshaw were dead.